Environment-Agency-Gov/saco-core/docs/tutorial.rst

     The Master (``mt``) table and its data should not be set or edited directly by a typical user (in general).
-See below about (1) using the Calculator to obtain an updated Master table and (2) using specific methods to ensure that a Dataset's Master table is ready to go into the Optimiser.
+See below about (1) using the Calculator to obtain an updated Master table and (2) using specific methods to ensure that a Dataset and its Master table are ready to go into the Optimiser.

 Other Functionality
 ~~~~~~~~~~~~~~~~~~~